| Readers

 here, Honest Weight shines in a clear victory.
 As always,

-there’s no better place for the conscientious connoisseur.
+theres no better place for the conscientious connoisseur.

 Best